Creating and running an Archive job

 • Include Repository Files—select this checkbox to include all files in the workspace file repository, including files on file fields, in the archive directory.

-• Include Linked Files—select to include files that are linked to the workspace, but that are not located in the workspace file repository, in the archive directory.
+• Include Linked Files—select this checkbox to include files that are linked to the workspace, but that are not located in the workspace file repository, in the archive directory.

 Notes: